 Great Customer Service Makes It Simple

-Having a great customer service team isn’t enough for that ideal happy customer.
+Having a good customer service team isn’t enough for that ideal happy customer.
 In fact, 67% of customers would rather help themselves than talk to someone, but they need the right resources.

 Support and Help articles